-MH CET Law 2020, one of the most popular common entrance exams, conducted by the state of Maharashtra, abides by the reservation policy as specified by the government of the state.
+MH CET Law 2021, one of the most popular law entrance exams, conducted by the state of Maharashtra, abides by the reservation policy as specified by the government of the state.
 All the MH CET Law aspirants who come under the category of reservation must avail the same.
-MH CET Law is conducted on a yearly basis for admission to 3-year and 5-year law programmes offered by institutes in the state of Maharashtra that are approved and recognised by the state government.
+MH CET Law is conducted on a yearly basis for admission to 3-year and 5-year law programmes offered by law institutes in the state of Maharashtra that are approved and recognised by the state government.

-Reservation policy for MH CET Law 2020 is prescribed to govern the admission process in MH CET law participating colleges.
+The reservation policy for MH CET Law 2021 is prescribed to govern the admission process in MH CET law participating colleges.
 The rule is fairly applicable to government colleges, aided colleges, undergraduate degree departments/courses in law, all un-aided and university-managed institutes.
-Scroll through to find all the MH CET Law 2020 Reservation Policy, the types of institutes and reservation categories.
+Scroll through to find all the MH CET Law 2021 Reservation Policy, the types of institutes under MH CET Law admissions, and reservation categories.